pawelsakowski/AF-RCPP/README.md

 * `sourceCpp()` function - for longer `c++` code chunks located in separate `*.cpp` files
 * `Rcpp` package - for a project that consist of 2 or more files

-The `Rcpp` package will be used to provide function defined in `c++` which will be responsible for providing valuations of path-dependent option of European style using the Monte Carlo simulation technique.
+The `Rcpp` package will be used to provide functions defined in `c++` which will be responsible for providing valuations of path-dependent option of European style using the Monte Carlo simulation technique.

 To earn credits for this part of the curse, students will have to provide solutions to their individual home projects which will concentrate on valuation of a specific path-dependent option.